Guide to PhD, EdD, and EdS Degrees in Education

 If a leadership-level career in education appeals to you and you can commit to the time, effort, and cost involved in earning a doctorate in education, do your research to find a school and program that are perfect for you.
 The rewards are well worth it.

-- Week, Applications on the Rise, by Alison Damast
+- Business Week, Business PhD Applications on the Rise, by Alison Damast

-- Week, Briding the Faculty Gap, by Alison Damast
+- Business Week, Briding the Business Faculty Gap, by Alison Damast

 - U.S. Census Bureau, The Big Payoff: Educational Attainment and Synthetic Estimates of Work-Life Earnings